CIMRL: Combining IMitation and Reinforcement Learning for Safe Autonomous Driving: Conclusions and Future Directions

 In this work, we presented a safe reinforcement learning (RL) framework for motion planning in self-driving cars which can be built on top of an imitation learning trajectory generator --- and generally speaking, can use any trajectory generator source (e.g., heuristic planners, geometric-based samplers, etc.).
 Our approach reduces the complexity of the action space to a narrow subset of top motions generated by state-of-the-art motion generators and employs reinforcement learning to select a long-horizon optimization objective.
 Furthermore, we proposed embedding this framework within a safe RL super-set to incorporate explicit risk severity modeling, which is crucial in any self-driving car algorithm.
 One interesting future direction would be to use the closed loop feedback and further refine the fixed motions generated by the motion generator component.

 \paragraph*{Acknowledgements:} We would like to thank the many people who contributed to this work during design, development, and writing.
-Specifically we would like to thank Ury Zhilinsky for his technical leadership and support.
-Zixun Zhang, Jinrui Huang, and Ethan Tang for their support in developing the infrastructure to support development.
+Specifically we would like to thank Zixun Zhang, Jinrui Huang, and Ethan Tang for their support in developing the infrastructure to support development.
 Jin Ge for her insight.
-Kai Ang for his early contributions.
+Kai Ang for their early contributions.